 Three large modern cruise terminals next to each other offer their services.
-Taxis are plentiful, but are only permitted to pick up fares at the port's entrance.
+Taxis are plentiful.
 The drive to Dubai Mall is about 10 minutes.
 Around 10 Euro.
 Return rate slightly less.
 If you take a taxi anywhere in the UAE, ask for the meter to be switched on even if you make a tour by taxi.

 Some shopping malls also offer free shuttles, they have a desk in the terminal.
 (Marcato Mall, Al Ghurair City, Dubai Outlet Mall and Burjaman, the latter closest to a Metro station.)

 From the cruise terminal to Dubai airport is about a 15-minute drive.
 About $15 per taxi.

 Hotels in Dubai.

 Check here for festivals and events in Dubai when you are in port.